Connecting Your Locations with a Point-to-Point Fiber Optic Network

-When you have access to bandwidth that is dedicated to your connection, you naturally end up with higher bandwidth per port.
+When you have access to dedicated bandwidth, you naturally end up with higher bandwidth per port.
 This translates into dramatically faster communications via your point-to-point connection.

-The security implications of P2P is of paramount importance – when your office branches and data centers are situated at some distance from each other, P2P fiber networks allow them to nonetheless communicate on a secure connection, without your data passing through public peering points or any central hub.
+The security implications of P2P are of paramount importance.
+When your office branches and data centers are situated some distance from each other, P2P fiber networks allow them to communicate on a secure connection without your data passing through public peering points or any central hub.

 Because P2P simply circumvents those potential security risks, using this type of connection also keeps traffic from other users from slowing things down.
-After all, with P2P, there are no users other than those you want to connect.
+After all, with P2P, there are no users other than those you want to connect with.

-Those who are connected remotely do not need to worry about using a VPN, moreover, with all of the potential complications that VPN connections entail.
+Those connected remotely do not need to worry about using a VPN, which could introduce potential complications.

-Once you are set up with a P2P connection, you are good to go, though if you with to further secure your data, creating a VPN is an available option.
+Once you are set up with a P2P connection, you are good to go, though if you wish to secure your data further, creating a VPN is an available option.

 How P2P Fiber Optic Connections Work

-Peeking “under the hood,” a point-to-point architecture means that one or two strands of single or multi mode fiber that is housed in a multi-fiber cable are fusion spliced together forming a contiguous path that connects a switch at the carrier’s central office directly to the carrier’s local aggregation switch located in the customer’s building.
+Peeking “under the hood,” a point-to-point architecture means that one or two strands of single or multi-mode fiber housed in a multi-fiber cable are fusion spliced together.
+This forms a contiguous path that connects a switch at the carrier’s central office directly to the carrier’s local aggregation switch located in the customer’s building.

-Note that from a practical standpoint, existing fiber in the building may be reworked for to connect from the local aggregation switch to the business location.
+Note that from a practical standpoint, the existing fiber in the building may be reworked to connect from the local aggregation switch to the business location.
 Sometimes, however, installing new fiber is necessary.

 Also, if both ends of the P2P connection are not in the same central office for the carrier, the carrier will use its core fiber network to connect the two central offices.